GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

  }
  ```

- When your custom `ChatMessageLayoutOptionsResolver` is created, all you need to do is to set this class to `Components` before displaying the `MessageList`:
+ When your custom `ChatMessageLayoutOptionsResolver` is created, set this class to `Components` before displaying the `MessageList`:

  ```swift
  Components.default.messageLayoutOptionsResolver = LeftAlignedMessageLayoutOptionsResolver()